 And number two, in 200 days, from the legislative side, you are going to be implementing every aspect of that agenda that we talked about.

-And we have and we have cushion in our schedule.
+And just to say, and we have cushion in our schedule.

-If if anything slips, because it's really because of Senate issues, we still have time to accommodate all of this stuff in 2017.
+If anything slips, because it's really because of Senate issues, we still have time to accommodate all of this stuff in 2017.

-So I even have safety bills.
+So I even have safety balance.

 I have cushions built in the schedule to make sure this all gets done in 2017.